sranganatha/scaffit/templates/commitlint/README.md

 ## Usage

-Run `scaffit add commitlint` to automatically configure commitlint for your project with conventional commits validation.
+Run `npx scaffit add commitlint` to automatically configure commitlint for your project with conventional commits validation.